govuk-one-login/mobile-wallet-tech-docs/.github/pull_request_template.md

 - [ ] Update the `last_reviewed_on` field
 - [ ] Generate the documentation site locally ensuring it builds
 - [ ] View on localhost ensuring the static website works
-- [ ] Commit messages that conform to conventional commit messages
 - [ ] Pull request has a clear title with a short description about the update in the documentation